 We use your impression molds and photos to create a 3D model of your better smile.
 We use computers to design your aligners, and we have the progression thing down pat.
 You shouldn't need to take a detour to your better smile.

-That said, if anything unusual happens and you have any worries at all, please let us know.
+That said, if anything unusual happens during straightening and you have any worries at all, please let us know.
 We're here to help.